trynthink/scout/docs/tutorials.rst

 Before beginning this tutorial, it is recommended that you review the :ref:`list of parameters <ecm-contents>` in an ECM definition.

+The :ref:`json-schema` should always be in your back pocket as a reference.
+This section includes brief descriptions, allowable options, and examples for each of the fields in an ECM definition.
+You might want to have it open in a separate tab in your browser while you complete this tutorial, and any time you're authoring or editing an ECM.

-The examples in this tutorial will demonstrate how to write new ECMs so that they will be compliant with all relevant formatting requirements and provide the :ref:`needed information <ecm-contents>` about a technology in the structure expected by the Scout analysis engine.
-These examples are *not* exhaustive descriptions of all of the detailed options available to specify an ECM.
-A detailed outline of all of the options and combinations available for an ECM is available in section (add link).
+The example in this tutorial will demonstrate how to write new ECMs so that they will be compliant with all relevant formatting requirements and provide the :ref:`needed information <ecm-contents>` about a technology in the structure expected by the Scout analysis engine.
+This example is intentionally plain to illustrate the basic features of an ECM definition and is *not* an exhaustive description of all of the detailed options available to specify an ECM.
+These additional options are presented in the :ref:`ecm-features` section, and the :ref:`json-schema` has detailed specifications for each field in an ECM definition.
 In addition, this tutorial includes information about how to :ref:`edit existing ECMs <editing-ecms>` and :ref:`define package ECMs <package-ecms>`.

-..
-CREATE A SECTION FOR THE DOCUMENTATION THAT OUTLINES EVERY POSSIBLE COMBINATION OF SPECIFICATIONS FOR AN ECM, ESPECIALLY IN TERMS OF SPECIFYING PROBABILITY DISTRIBUTIONS OF VARIOUS TYPES, AND SPECIFYING C/P/L AT VARYING LEVELS OF DETAIL/SPECIFICITY

 As a starting point for writing new ECMs, an empty ECM definition file is available for :download:`download </examples/blank_ecm.json>`.
 Reference versions of the tutorial ECMs are also provided for download to check one's own work following completion of the examples.